jannatjiaz/AssemblyBasedHaplotypeResolution/README.md

 ## Haplotype resolve epigenetic and transcriptomic reads

-Now the SNPs for each haplotpye have been determined, you will be able to phase the epigenetic and transcriptomic datasets.
+Now the SNPs for each haplotype have been determined, you will be able to phase the epigenetic and transcriptomic datasets.
 The same steps are needed regardless of data type but depending on the data type, the script has been tailored for the unique properties.
 Here instructions are written for haplotpye resolving Hi-C reads however the scripts for haplotype resolving other functional dataset can be replaced and the input parameters are the same.

 ### Generate SNPs in epigenetic and transcriptomic reads